Wixel/Frank-Sinatra/README.md

 Read more about DataMapper in their [excellent documentation](http://datamapper.org/docs/).

+##### Trouble installing dm-mysql-adapter? #####

+You probably need to install MySQL.
+You try ONE of the following options:

+With MacPorts:

+	$ sudo apt-get install libmysqlclient-dev

+With RPM:

+	$ sudo yum install mysql-devel

+With Homebrew:

+	$ brew install mysql

 ### Controllers ###

 Your controllers are simply extending your base App class.
 Controllers do not reserve specific urls segments.